Last updated on: September 30th, 2022

 The Saskatchewan Employment Act, S.S.
 2013, Ch.
 S-15.1, §§ 2-57.

-Crime Related Death or Disappearance Leave
+Crime-Related Death or Disappearance Leave

 An employee is entitled to an unpaid leave of up to 104 weeks if a child of the employee dies and it is probable that the child’s death is a result of a crime.
 An employee is entitled to a leave of up to 52 weeks if a child of the employee disappears and it is probable that the child’s disappearance is a result of a crime.

-If an employee takes leave due to the disappearance of a child as a result of crime and the child is found within the 52-week period that begins in the week the child disappears, the employee is entitled:
+If an employee takes leave due to the disappearance of a child as a result of a crime and the child is found within the 52-week period that begins in the week the child disappears, the employee is entitled:

 • To remain on leave for 14 days after the day the child is found if found alive; or